 As a guide, I’ve learned that there is no way to become a better hunter than to spend time in the field, in real life scenarios.
 I’ve also learned that things can get exciting in a hurry when a hunter spies the animal they’re pursuing.

 If you’re new, you’ll want to control the excitement, and if you’re a mentor, you’ll want to control the excitement.
 When humans are excited, we tend to get tunnel vision.
 It might be said that the tunnel vision is even greater when someone spies a creature with large antlers or horns.
-Regardless, we have to cover some safety concerns, which if they’re overlooked, could lead to tragedy in the field.
+Regardless, we have to cover some safety concerns, which could lead to tragedy in the field if they’re overlooked.

 Always know the locations of other hunters in the field.
-When we’re upland hunting, this is a key focus, but it also applies to big game hunting.
+This is a key focus when we’re upland hunting, but it also applies to big game hunting.
 If your guide or partner is walking ahead of you, do not shoot.
 Know your zones of fire.
 These zones can change, if an animal is moving, or if your partner is walking.
 If both you and your friend or family member have hunting licenses and are both pursuing animals, it’s fair to discuss who shoots first.
 If you’re together and spy an animal, who gets to take the shot?
 Have these chats, because it will help in preventing accidents.
 Never shoot past your hunting partner.